SamuelTheManuel/CS2450/README.txt

 To change the colors of the GUI, click File > Color Preferences.
 This will open up a menu showing the current colors and the options available.
 Simply select the one you'd like to change and pick a color from the menu.
 Click "Reset to Default" to change the colors back to the default UVU colors.

 To edit an instruction file, click "Edit File:".
+This will allow you to choose a file from your file system to edit in the UVSim interface.

+To create a new instruction file in the UVSim interface, click the "New File:" button.
-This will allow you to choose a file to edit and open up a menu with a text box for you to modify up to 250 lines of instructions for the UVSim.
-You will then save the file and it will be available to choose for processing.
-You can also run it immediately by clicking "Save and Run".

-To create a new instruction file, click the "New File:" button, enter in your instructions, and click "Save File".
-You may have multiple files open at the same time to modify.
+After clicking either "Edit File:" or "New File:", a window will open with a text box for you to modify up to 250 lines of instructions for the UVSim.
+If you save the file, it will be available in your file system to choose for processing.
+You can also run it immediately by clicking "Save and Run" or "Run File".
+You may have multiple files open at the same time to modify and process.
+To open another file, click "Edit File:" (if you want to open an existing file) or "New File:" (if you want to create a new one) and another window will appear allowing you to modify that file.
+Each window represents its own file.
+With multiple file windows open, click any of the options on the corresponding window to select it for that specific file.

 example.txt :
 -------------------------------------------------------------